On the Computational Complexity of the Secure State-Reconstruction Problem: CLASSES OF SSR PROBLEMS SOLVABLE IN POLYNOMIAL TIME

 We thus conclude that we can decompose the system \eqref{eqn:modelsys}-\eqref{eqn:modelmeasure} into sub-systems \eqref{eqn:decompose} within $O(pn^3)$ and finish the proof. \end{proof}

-Before giving an answer to the question we stated at the beginning of this section, we relate the sparse observability index defined for the system \eqref{eqn:modelsys}-\eqref{eqn:modelmeasure} and the sparse observability index for each subsystem \eqref{eqn:decompose} with $j$ ranging from $1$ to $r$.
-In the following two results we refer to $k$-sparse observability and $k$-eigenvalue observability of subsystem \eqref{eqn:decompose}.
+Before giving an answer to the question we stated at the beginning of this section, we relate the sparse observability index defined for the system \eqref{eqn:modelsys}-\eqref{eqn:modelmeasure} and the sparse observability index for each subsystem \eqref{eqn:decompose} with $j$ ranging from $1$ to $r$ in the following two results.
 Note that, since the state space of \eqref{eqn:decompose} is $V^j$, sparse observability is characterized by the injectivity of $\mathcal{O}_i^j\vert_{V^j}$ whereas eigenvalue observability is characterized by injectivity of the linear map $ $, where we define $\mathbf{I}_n^{(j)}=\pi_j\circ \mathbf{I}_n\circ\imath_j$.
 We now have the following results.

 \begin{theorem} The system \eqref{eqn:modelsys}-\eqref{eqn:modelmeasure} is $k$-sparse observable if and only if for each $j \in \{1, 2, \ldots, r\}$, the system \eqref{eqn:decompose} is $k$-sparse observable. \end{theorem} \begin{proof} This result can be easily established by observing that $\mathrm{ker}~\mathcal{O}_i=\oplus_{j=1}^r\mathrm{ker}~\mathcal{O}_i^j$ holds for any sensor $i$.
 We omit the proof here in the interest of space. \end{proof}